-Slather your foot in the Jessica Zenspa Balanced foot masque in ginger or mint and wrap the foot in cling-film.
-Pop a warm towel over your feet and just relax for 10-15 minutes.
-The cling-film allows the products to penetrate the feet further- strange I know but it really works.
-After 15 minutes remove the cling-film and wipe the feet over with a clean cloth and fresh warm water.
+Pop your feet into a sheet mask (give TonyMoly Fresh Peppermint mask a try!) and wrap a warm towel over your feet and just relax for 10-15 minutes.
+The cling-film allows the products to penetrate the feet further- strange I know but it really works!
+After 15 minutes, remove the cling-film and wipe the feet over with a clean cloth and fresh warm water.
 Dry the foot again.

 Keep toenails square and file sharp corners smooth – overfiling is an invitation for ingrown nails.
 Always finish with strokes from the centre of the nail outward to get a no-snag edge.
 Polish the actual nail and remove ridges with a Body Shop nail polishing block, it’ll also leave your nails with a natural glow.

-The Jessica Zenspa Intense Heel Repair Creme is a miracle product; simply rub into the feet for instant rejuvenation.
+The Jessica Zenspa Intense Heel Repair Creme is a miracle product!
+Simply rub into your feet for instant rejuvenation.
 If you have particularly firm skin on your feet, apply every night before bed wrapped in cling film and comfortable cotton socks, you’ll wake up to smoother skin in no time at all.

 Using toe-separators or tissue weaved between your toes, apply a single coat of Jessica Prescriptive Basecoat which hydrates the nail and prevents discoloration.
 The basecoat is a key stage in any manicure/pedicure as it protects the nail, prevents staining (darker polishes which we’re more prone to on our feet is particularly problematic in this area), ensures a longer-lasting polish and it gives the polish an even surface to adhere to- no ridges thank you very much!

-Always go for two coats of your colour- the first should be a thin layer as a base for the colour, the second is the true colour and full coverage, it’ll ensure a longer lasting pedicure.
+Always go for two coats of your colour of choice: The first should be a thin layer as a base for the colour and the second is the true colour and full coverage.
+This helps to ensure a longer lasting pedicure.
 For an even application, apply a layer to the left side of the nail, the right side of the nail and finally down the middle.
 Complete the polish with a high-shine topcoat and a couple of drops of quick-dry to speed up drying time.

-Notes: *acupressure is a traditional Chinese medicine, where pressure is applied to various points of the feet to treat ailments, illness, ease disease and promote health and wellbeing.
+Notes: *acupressure is traditional Chinese medicine where pressure is applied to various points of the feet.
+This helps to treat ailments, illness, ease disease and promote health and wellbeing.
 The acupressure points of the feet are channels which connects to the organs, glands, hormones, nerves etc.